Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Spear

-**Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain five stacks of _energized_, up to a maximum of 80.
+**Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain ten stacks of _energized_, up to a maximum of 100.

-**Jolt**: When you are at 80 stacks of _energized_, your next attack with _Kircheis Shard_ also deals 2d8 lightning damage after the weapons initial damage.
+**Jolt**: When you are at 100 stacks of _energized_, your next attack with _Kircheis Shard_ also deals 2d8 lightning damage after the weapons initial damage.

 You gain +2 to hit and damage rolls using this magical weapon.